Misandry: Etymology and usage

-Translation of the French misandrie to the German Männerhass (Hatred of Men) is recorded in 1803.

 History

 The term misandry originated in the late 19th century.
 According to information policy scholars Alice Marwick and Robyn Caplan, the term was used as a synonym for feminism from its inception, drawing an equivalence between misandry ('man-hating') and misogyny ('woman-hating').
 Newspapers in the 1890s occasionally referred to feminist "new women" as "man haters", and a 1928 article in Harper's Monthly said that misandry "distorts the more querulous of [modern] feminist arguments."
 The term re-emerged in men's rights literature and academic literature on structural sexism in the 1980s.
 It was in use on Usenet since at least 1989, and on websites and blogs dedicated to men's rights issues in the late 1990s and early 2000s.

 Anthropologist David D. Gilmore coined the term "viriphobia" in 1997, when the term "misandry" was little used and there was no commonly accepted term for hatred of men.
 He writes that such terms as "misandry" typically refer not to hatred of men as men, but to hatred of machismo or men's traditional gender role.
 He argues that misandry is therefore not equivalent to misogyny, which "targets women no matter what they believe or do".
 Gilmore says that hatred of men as men is extremely rare in historical records, in sharp contrast to misogyny, which he argues is a "near-universal phenomenon".

 Marwick and Caplan argue that usage of the term misandry in the internet age is an outgrowth of misogyny and antifeminism.
 The term is commonly used in the manosphere, such as on men's rights discussion forums on websites such as 4chan and Reddit, to counter feminist accusations of misogyny.
 The critique and parody of the concept of misandry by feminist bloggers has been reported on in periodicals such as The Guardian, Slate and Time.